The Spell (1977 film): Plot

 Glenn informs Rita that she will be leaving home to attend a private school in London, much to her disapproval, resulting in her acting aggressively.
-Marilyn sends Glenn and Kristina away for the night so that she can spend time with Rita.
-That evening, Marilyn follows Rita to Jo's house where she watches in secret as the two discuss the recent events and discovers that Jo caused the accidents so that Rita could seek revenge.
-When Jo tells Rita that their power will extend to a new community, Rita becomes upset as she believes that she will no longer be different and unique if others were to be like her.
+Marion sends Glenn and Kristina away for the night so that she can spend time with Rita.
+That evening, Marion follows Rita to Jo's house where she watches in secret as the two discuss the recent events and discovers that Jo caused the accidents so that Rita could seek revenge.
+When Jo tells Rita that their power will extend to a new community, Rita becomes upset as she believes that she will no longer be unique if there are others like her.
 In the disagreement, the two begin to chant, and with her powerful new strength, Rita forces Jo to the ground.
-Back at home, Marilyn confronts Rita and begins to chant, which violently forces Rita to be thrown around the room.
-Marilyn tells her that it is over and if Rita insists on hurting her father and sister that she will destroy her.
-It is revealed that Marilyn also has power as Rita tries to retaliate and the two begin to constantly chant until Marilyn overpowers Rita, bringing it all to an end.
-Marilyn comforts a sobbing Rita telling her that it is all over.
+Back at home, Marion confronts Rita and begins to chant, causing Rita to be thrown around the room.
+Marion tells her that it is over and if Rita insists on hurting her father and sister then she will destroy her.
+It is revealed that Marion also has power as Rita tries to retaliate and the pair chant until Marion overpowers Rita, bringing it all to an end.
+Marion comforts a sobbing Rita telling her that it is all over.